Work Session cancellation

-Good morning – attached please find the Work Session Cancellation notice for today’s City Council Work Session.
+Good afternoon – attached please find the notice CANCELLING the work session scheduled for July 17, 2018 for the Greensboro City Council.

 Betsey Richardson, MMC, NCCMC, NCCP